napari/napari/docs/community/governance.md

 - Ability to influence the project through the election of the Institutional and Funding Partner seat on the SC.

-For a full list of current Institutional Partners and their Representatives see our [About Us](team) page.
+For a full list of current Institutional and Funding Partners and their Representatives see our [About Us](team) page.

 ## Decision making process